bkimmig/developer_test/README.md

     $ conda install requests

+If you use a Flask form you will want the wtforms package.

+    $ conda install wtforms

 If you ever want to leave the virtual environment use the command (you shouldn't need to during the test).

     $ source deactivate dev_test